SeeYouSpaceCowboy: Politics

 SeeYouSpaceCowboy looks to create a dialogue with fans regarding LGBTQ representation.
 Their personal politics also include vegan, anti-racist and anti-capitalist messages.
 Sgarbossa notes that the quintet hope to bring a zine library on future tours to help spread awareness of their intersectional beliefs.

 Musical style

-SeeYouSpaceCowboy's musical style has been characterized as sasscore, metalcore, mathcore, hardcore punk and art punk.
+SeeYouSpaceCowboy's musical style has been characterized as metalcore, mathcore and pop screamo.
+Their early music was sass.

-The band chooses to self-describe as sasscore and often disagrees with the label "screamo"; lead singer Connie Sgarbossa states, "Everybody in this band came from the screamo scene, and we'd been doing it for a minute, but with this band we really wanted to make the distinction that this isn't a screamo band."
+Early on, the band choose to self-describe as sasscore, a name the band originally considered themself to have coined as a portmanteau of the genre names sass music and metalcore.
+In the following years, the term became a popular synonym for sass music.
+In 2019, they had considered their sass era to have ended.
+The band disagrees with the label "screamo"; lead singer Connie Sgarbossa states, "Everybody in this band came from the screamo scene, and we'd been doing it for a minute, but with this band we really wanted to make the distinction that this isn't a screamo band."
 Songs for the Firing Squad features a song titled "Stop Calling Us Screamo", which Connie Sgarbossa later clarified as "our tongue-in-cheek jab at the people that want to throw us into that scene."

+SeeYouSpaceCowboy originally formed with the intention of being a melodic hardcore band inspired by A Better Hope Foundation, the Carrier and Killing the Dream, however their influences quickly shifted to Drop Dead, Gorgeous, Fear Before, Me and Him Call It Us, Heavy Heavy Low Low, the Blood Brothers and I Set My Friends on Fire.
+Early on in SeeYouSpaceCowboy's career, some members were involved in the band the Shotgun Message, which was influenced by grindcore bands Daughters, the Sawtooth Grin and the Locust.
+When the Shotgun Message disbanded, these influences became absorded into SeeYouSpaceCowboy, with the band's debut EP Fashion Statements of the Socially Aware (2017) being material originally intended for the Shotgun Message.

+Other influences they cited include Loma Prieta, Dance Gavin Dance, Hail the Sun, Norma Jean, Hayworth, the Red-Light Sting and the Cambodian Heat.